 For one thing, I know one expedition member, Lori Simmons, who was a local addition to the experienced Extreme Expedition guys led by Adam Davies.

 They were camped at a public campground, with an infrared camera trap in place, and something walked through the frame, bent over the sleeping-bagged expedition members, and moved on.
 The shape, which anthropologist Dale Drinnon, whose blog is linked above, has done a lot of measurements on, is about five feet high when bent over.
 (Dale isn't sure it is bent over, but I think it is: I can't picture any logical animal shape, human included, if this thing is standing straight up.)
-Its brightness on the infrared is fairly even all over the body which tends to indicate the consistent surface temperature of a warm body as opposed to a costume.
+Its brightness on the infrared is fairly even all over the body which tends to indicate the consistent surface temperature of a warm body, and that puzzles me: a human in a hoodie or parka should show at least a small change where the pants begin.
 An image was released of an expedition member bent over in the same spot: see the links above for the images.

-There is an awful lot of this still to be analyzed, but it is the most intriguing bigfoot incident I can remember going back many years.
+There is an awful lot of this still to be analyzed, but it is the one of the more intriguing bigfoot incidents of recent years.
 I don't have the expertise to rule a human in a costume in or out, but I'll be keeping a close eye....